 6. Are all commercial refrigeration manufacturers following the same approach?

 Heatcraft encourages all manufacturers to follow this approach, which provides a consistent and more practical industry approach that serves its customers’ best interest.

 Heatcraft is working with AHRI to establish agreement among member companies on a standard approach.
 Next steps include setting up a working group to determine a plan of action.

 7. Frequently Asked Questions

-Q2.
+Q5.
 Why can’t I just use the nominal capacity from a competitor’s model and match it to the HRP’s model capacity?
 Why must I review the DOE capacity – sounds like too much work to me.

 A5.
-All OEM’s must report Net Capacity to the DOE where meeting AWEF standards is required, based on AHRI’s 1250 test conditions and standard.
-This is the first time the commercial refrigeration industry must report standardized capacity.
-Since the DOE Net Capacity is the equalizer for all OEM’s, it is the reason we strongly recommend that you utilize the DOE Net Capacity for competitive capacity comparison purposes.
+All OEM’s must report Net Capacity to the DOE where meeting AWEF standards is required, based on AHRI’s 1250 testing conditions; this is the first time in the refrigeration industry that we have standardized tested capacity data.
+Because the certified DOE Net Capacity is the equalizer for all OEM’s, it is the reason we strongly recommend that we utilize the DOE Net Capacity for competitive capacity comparison purposes.

 Note: FAQs are continuously being added to this section as we learn more on this important topic from our customers.